You’ve probably heard the old saying, “You can’t teach an old dog new tricks.”

 What Dogs Are Most at Risk?

 Although this disease is seen especially in older dogs, any dog can develop osteoarthritis.
-The American Kennel Club (AKC) Canine Health Foundation reports that certain dogs are more likely to develop this condition.
+The AKC Canine Health Foundation reports that certain dogs are more likely to develop this condition.

 Those predisposed include large and giant breeds, obese dogs, senior dogs, dogs that have suffered injuries such as fractures or ligament tears, dogs lacking proper nutrition, and those with congenital joint disorders such as hip or elbow dysplasia.